For the 1,000th time

 etc.

-Notice how much more efficient the second auction was.
+Notice how much more efficient the second auction is.
 Responder got to do "everything" without fear of being passed.
-In the first auction, where he responded 1♠, he never forced to game.
-His second bid is much tougher.
+In the first auction, where he responded 1, he never forced to game.
+His second bid gets the auction too high too fast.

 Summary: